 "No. Thank you."

 "What have you gotten here, Chihiro-chan…?
 My!
-This is our old ice cream machine!
+This is our old ice-cream machine!
 This brings back memories!
 We used to get this out at summer...
 Children were always trooping around it!
 Of course, simple grinded ice with cherry syrup would not interest kids these days.
-They have all those candy and chocolate…"
+They have all those candies and chocolates…"

-"I would usually agree, Granny, but even since this is really old, children of today rarely have a chance to try it.
+"I would usually agree, Granny, but even if this is really old, children of today rarely have a chance to try it.
 Do you know what it would look like?"